Category: Books

 Be attentive.
 Right now.
 Not later.
 Not tomorrow.
 Now.

 For me, this shift started when I caught myself constantly worrying about what’s next.
 My mind was always racing: Am I doing enough?
 What if things don’t work out?
-But none of those thoughts moved me forward—they just drained me.
+But none of those thoughts moved me forward, they rather drained me.
 So I made a choice: I’d return to now, over and over again.

 So if you’re wondering what one small improvement you can make in your life is: